 Both modulators should out-perform what you'll find inside of DAC chips.
 This is entirely down to personal preference.

 The 7th order modulator is more technically accurate than the 5th order modulator.
 It has a lower noise floor due to the more aggressive noise shaping that the higher-order design enables.
 It is slightly harder on the CPU.

-The--general--tradeoff with DSD modulators is that higher-order modulators are more prone to instability.
+tradeoff with DSD modulators is that higher-order modulators are more prone to instability.
 If you run into this situation, you won't miss it--the DAC will start making nasty sounds and you'll rush to turn off the music.
 If this happens, consider applying a negative "DSD Gain Adjustment", or adding some headroom in the - Headroom Management